scambier/tic80-typescript/README.md

 ## Code organization & limitations

-`tsc80` only transpiles your TypeScript files to JavaScript, and compiles them together as a single output file.
+`tsc80 build|run` only transpiles your TypeScript files to JavaScript, and compiles them together as a single output file.
 Internally, TIC-80 uses [Duktape](https://duktape.org/) as its JavaScript engine.

 The following limitations apply:

 - ES5 only (with some syntax exceptions).
-TSC-80 does not provide polyfills.
+This tool does not provide polyfills.
 - Required to have a single file output (`compilerOptions.outFile` in `tsconfig.json`)
 - No modules, and no npm dependencies.
 - All declared variables and classes at file level (in all files) are public and share the same root namespace.